KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Theory/Finding/Bug:** Millennial Effect Overlap Behavior

 **Evidence:**
 Different weapons with the Millennial Movement effect can stack, however effects of the same buff-type will override each other.
-IE Elegy at R5 produces a 40% ATK bonus and a 200 EM bonus for the team however an R2 Song of Broken Pines produces a 25% ATK bonus and a 15% normal ATK speed bonus.
-If Elegy procs first and Pines second, the EM bonus from Elegy will stay applied however the 25% ATK bonus will override the 40% attack bonus and lower the overall effect of the shared buffs takes the most recent proc even if it takes the lower value.
+IE Elegy at R5 produces a 40% ATK Bonus and a 200 EM bonus for the team however an R2 Song of Broken Pines produces a 25% ATK Bonus and a 15% normal ATK speed bonus.
+If Elegy procs first and Pines second, the EM bonus from Elegy will stay applied however the 25% ATK Bonus will override the 40% ATK Bonus and lower the overall effect of the shared buffs takes the most recent proc even if it takes the lower value.

 * [No Buffs active](https://imgur.com/1clo8t2)
 * [R5 Elegy active](https://imgur.com/ZeVAslN) \(40% ATK and 200EM bonus\)